JosephP91/kweb/README.md

 that since this command is asynchronous, a callback will notify you on the same socket when the commit will be received by the cluster.

-More details on this command here: https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html#kafka.KafkaConsumer.commit_async
+More details on this command here:
+<a href="https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html#kafka.KafkaConsumer.commit_async" target="_blank">Commit Async Command</a>

 * ### ***Commit***